Charter to the Normans: Content

 Article 18 recognizes the Normans' right to be judged in Normandy, according to Norman custom, and ultimately before the Exchequer; it regains its status as a French ancien parliament, with its judgments no longer subject to appeal before the Parlement of Paris.

 Article 22 concerns the taxation issue.
 It recognizes the king's right to collect customary aids, first documented in 1190 and known in the 13th century as the "three feudal aids," the "three capital aids," or the "three aids of Normandy."
-The king renounces the levying of new taxes "except in cases of great necessity.”
+The king renounces the levying of new taxes "except in cases of great necessity."

-Confirmations
+Aftermath

-The Charter to the Normands was confirmed by King Philippe VI of France in 1339 and then by his son, Duke Jean de Normandy.
+The Charter to the Normans (Charte aux Normands) was confirmed by King Philippe VI of France in 1339 and then by his son, Duke Jean de Normandy.
 King Charles V the Wise did not confirm the charter, unlike his son and successor, King Charles VI, who confirmed it on 25 January 1381.
 During the Hundred Years’ War, King Henri V of England confirmed the charter in 1419, and then Duke Jean de Bedford, regent of the Kingdom of France, did it on behalf of King Henri VI of England on 16 November 1423.

+The charter, granted at a time when royal authority was faltering, was violated several times thereafter when the monarchy had regained its power.

 At the end of the Hundred Years' War, the King of France, Charles VII the Victorious, takes possession of Normandy.
 In early October 1449, he arrived at Pont-de-l’Arche.
 The city of Rouen sent a delegation led by Archbishop Raoul Roussel to negotiate the terms of its surrender.
 The king undertook to maintain the privileges of the Church of Rouen and those of the city, as well as to confirm the Charter to the Normans and the rest of Norman customary law.
 However, the king delayed in keeping his promise, and on 25 June 1451, Rouen sent a new delegation to Tours to meet with him and obtain the charter confirmation.
 The king ordered a meeting of commissioners in Vernon on 1 August 1451.
 In the fall of 1452, the estates of Normandy requested confirmation of the charter.
 Finally, the king confirmed it only in April 1458.
 His son and successor, King Louis XI the Prudent, confirmed it on 4 January 1462, at the request of the estates of Normandy.
 During the Estates-General of Tours in 1484, the charter is barely mentioned, but the son and successor of Louis XI, King Charles VIII the Affable, confirmed it on 27 April 1485.
 The charter was then confirmed by Louis XII on 30 September and 2 October 1508; by Francis I in 1517; by Henry II in 1550; and finally, by Henry III in April 1579.
 Long respected, this charter ceased to be in force at the end of the sixteenth century and was only truly abolished under Louis XIV, but continued to appear in the ordinances and privileges of the king until 1789.